ash-project/ash_postgres/documentation/tutorials/get-started-with-postgres.md

 ### Calculations

 Calculations can be pushed down into SQL in the same way.
 Calculations are similar to aggregates, except they work on individual records.
-They can, however, refer to calculations on the resource, which opens up powerful possibilities with very simple code.
+They can, however, refer to aggregates on the resource, which opens up powerful possibilities with very simple code.

 For example, we can determine the percentage of tickets that are open: